All Episodes

 Time Text

-Coming to you as always through the Owen dot gold microphone.
+Ladies and gentlemen, Owen Schroyer Live episode 85, coming to you as always through the Owen.gold microphone.

-I'll explain that coming up, but first relatively new John Summit Tears featuring Paige Cavell.
+But first, relatively new John Summit tears featuring Paige Cavell.

 I think this one's pretty tight.

-And I want to get a couple things out of the way here before we get started, and I explain to you what I'm going to be doing tonight that I don't know if it's ever been done before.
+episode 85 addressing the discrepancies of And I want to get a couple things out of the way here Before we get started, and I explained to you what I'm going to be doing tonight that I don't know if it's ever been done before.

 We're coming to you through the Owen.gold microphone.

-Visit Owen.gold to become a member of the club.
+Visit owen.gold to become a member of the club.

 The only membership that pays you back in gold, literally shipped to your house.

-Doesn't get any better than that, Owen.gold.
+Doesn't get any better than that.

 So here's the deal.